Kristina Marie Olson

 Monograph

 Courtesy Lost: Dante, Boccaccio and the Literature of History.
-Toronto: University of Toronto Press, 2014.
+Toronto: University of Toronto Press, 2015.

 Edited Volumes

 A World of Possibilities: The Legacy of 'The Undivine Comedy.'
 Series: Cultural Inquiry (#37).
-Berlin: ICI Berlin Press, forthcoming 2025.
+Berlin: ICI Berlin Press, 2025.

 Approaches to Teaching Dante’s Divine Comedy.
 Second edition.
 Edited with Christopher Kleinhenz.
 Series: Approaches to Teaching World Literature.
 New York: Modern Language Association, 2020.